 Seat Belt Defense Theory

-- Failure to Mitigate Damages - States may also reduce damages awards when the injured party fails to take reasonable actions to limit the extent of their injury.
-Failure to mitigate damages usually refers to the injured party's actions after the accident, but some states interpret the driver's failure to wear a seat belt as a failure to mitigate damage that can occur before the incident.
+- Plaintiff's Failure to Mitigate Damages: States may also reduce damages awards when the injured party fails to take reasonable actions to limit or "mitigate" their injury.
+Failure to mitigate damages usually refers to the injured party's actions after the accident.
+Still, some states interpret the driver's failure to wear a seat belt as a failure to mitigate damage.

 Either theory can result in the reduction of damages.